 Potential applicants can indicate their interest in Advanced Standing, either part-time or full-time.
-If the allocated Advanced Standing seats are filled, students may be placed on a waiting list for admission.
 The following procedures are in place to notify students of Advanced Standing status.

-- Upon receipt of the application, the MSW Program Director will review transcripts and verify that the applicant completed a BSW degree from a CSWE accredited school. - Students who provided documentation that they have had their international degrees recognized through CSWE's International Social Work Degree Recognition and Evaluation Service or covered under a memorandum of understanding with international social work accreditors, are eligible for Advanced Standing status. - Once verified, the MSW Program Director brings this information to the MSW admissions committee for discussion and approval. - Due to the limited number of Advanced Standing seats, prospective students will be ranked according to the Admissions Committee scale as follows:
+- Upon receipt of the application, the MSW Program Director will review transcripts and verify that the applicant completed a BSW degree from a CSWE accredited school. - Students who provided documentation that they have had their international degrees recognized through CSWE's International Social Work Degree Recognition and Evaluation Service or covered under a memorandum of understanding with international social work accreditors, are eligible for Advanced Standing status. - Once verified, the MSW Program Director brings this information to the MSW Admissions Committee for discussion and approval.